JasonQi-swe/transaction-sender-service/README.md

 ### Booking System & Sender-service
 #### **Functions:**

-- The sender-service sends lists of transactions (https://github.com/JasonQi-swe/transaction-sender-service)
+- The sender-service sends lists of transactions
-- The booking-system processes all received transactions and return those transaction where the booking cost exceeds the account balance
+- The [booking-system](https://github.com/JasonQi-swe/booking-system) processes all received transactions and return those transaction where the booking cost exceeds the account balance.

 #### **APIs**